Marfin12/jeniusAppContact/README.md

 # Description
-  This project is an example of application created with react-native and node js
+  This project is jenius technical test front end developer made by react native.
+It works for android and iOS platform.

 # Setup Instructions
   1. yarn / npm install